AndreMacedo88/VEnCode/README.rst

 Check the requirements_ file.
 If you install the package with pip, it should resolve the library requirements for you.

-Additionally, you will have to download the unannotated TSS files from `FANTOM5 consortium`_ website.
+Optionally, if you want to retrieve VEnCodes using the comprehensive FANTOM5 CAGE-seq data, you will have to download the unannotated TSS files from `FANTOM5 consortium`_ website.
 More specifically, for human, `this file`_ for promoter analysis, and `this one`_ and the `ID-sample name`_ map for enhancers.
 Finally, download the `curated sample category file`_.